 Having already put in two years of school, Ivan’s time at Southwest was over.
 Then-University of Cincinnati Head Coach Bob Huggins had flown to California and successfully recruited Ivan, but that June the Bearcats coach was arrested for a DUI, leaving both his own and Ivan’s future with the Bearcats in limbo.
 Instead, Ivan met with Ernie Kent, then-Head Coach of the University of Oregon, who pitched a future in Eugene, where Ivan could instill some much-needed toughness into a finesse-minded U of O program.

 In most respects, the Oregon experiment failed.
-Ivan lived with Billy McKnight, a former grad assistant who still lived on campus (but wasn’t officially connected with the squad) and knew the ins and outs of the program as an ex-player and ex-assistant.
+Ivan lived with Billy McKnight, a former grad assistant who had stayed on campus (but wasn’t officially affiliated with the squad) and knew the ins and outs of the program as an ex-player and ex-assistant.
 McKnight often talked Ivan through issues he’d have with the program.
 “You’ve gotta understand, Eugene is a place where it’s 95 percent Caucasian,” McKnight says.
 “I think it was a very big adjustment for him to come up to Eugene and all of a sudden, the classes were a lot more difficult than before, and then, he had to fit in to a structure with the basketball team.
 I don’t think he had ever really had to do that before.”

 Ivan was consistently in foul trouble, and was often benched for not understanding the technicalities of the Ducks’ game plan.
 The coaching staff wasn’t exactly sympathetic to his struggles.
 “We were impatient because we needed to move the program forward,” Kent admits.
 “He had such a volatile temper.
 That was his defense mechanism, survival skills kicking in.
 Maybe too much for us to handle, to that degree.”